jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2a-ndp.md

 A merchant must not consume all of the goods that he himself sells.
 - But they may be consumed by other people who pay for them, with profits, without reducing their capital or that of the merchant.

-11 Therefore, money is the only part of the society's circulating capital, of which the maintenance can reduce their net revenue*.
+{{< s v="11" >}} Therefore, money is the only part of the society's circulating capital, of which the maintenance can reduce their net revenue*.

-> *[Translator’s note=  Because money cannot be consumed nor be used for anything else]
+> *[Translator’s note: Because money cannot be consumed nor be used for anything else]

-12 The fixed capital, and that circulating capital called money, are very similar to one another in affecting the society's revenue.
+{{< s v="12" >}} The fixed capital, and that circulating capital called money, are very similar to one another in affecting the society's revenue.

-13 Those machines and tools incur a cost to build and support.
+{{< s v="13" >}} Those machines and tools incur a cost to build and support.
 That cost is a deduction from the society's net revenue.

 A country’s stock of money incurs a cost to collect and support.